AliceO2Group/ControlGui/README.md

 ### ZeroMQ custom installation
-If you've installed ZeroMQ under custom path, npm install will fail with : *fatal error: zmq.h: No such file or directory* To solve this issue you need to recompile zmq module.
+If you've installed ZeroMQ under custom path, npm install will fail with : *fatal error: zmq.h: No such file or directory* To resolve this issue you need to recompile zmq module.

 1. Go to ControGui directory
 2. Download zmq modue